 If you need a great boot that fits like a glove on wider feet, repels water, and can handle nearly any terrain, the Vasque Breeze 2.0 GTX will be a great option.
 Many hikers mention that this boot will last for years and only grows more comfortable as you wear them.

 These boots are also versatile enough for light backpacking.
 Be sure to check out this listing for the pricing and sizing options.

-If you are environmentally-conscious you’ll be happy to know that Patagonia uses recycled materials in many of their products.
-The EVA footbed is 20% recycled, the Bi-Fit insole is 80% recycled and finally the Vibram outsole is 30% recycled.
+If you are environmentally-conscious you’ll be happy to know that Patagonia uses recycled materials in many of its products.
+The EVA footbed is 20% recycled, the Bi-Fit insole is 80% recycled and finally, the Vibram outsole is 30% recycled.

 When it comes time to invest in a pair of hiking boots, take your time when shopping.
 Even the best boots won’t work for you if you buy the wrong type of your foot (for example, high arches with a boot lacking in arch support).